S I N C E 2 0 0 3

 The second term I want to share with you is CMT, which stands for cut, make and trim.
 This means that the factory has the ability to cut out the fabric, sew it together and add any trims that are required, maybe that's buttons, labels, zips, etc. This can also be a type of quote, so you might see that your estimate says CMT only and that's the factory telling you that they're not going to be providing any of those fabrics or trims and that's something that you need to source yourself.

-Next up is CNY, which stands for Chinese New Year and if you're working with suppliers or manufacturers in China, you're going to be hearing this a lot.
+Next up is CNY, which stands for Chinese New Year and if you're working with custom clothing manufacturers in China, you're going to be hearing this a lot.
 Many factories close down for up to six weeks during the Chinese New Year celebrations and there tends to be a lot of delivery issues around this time.
 Before Chinese New Year because they're rushing to try and get everything finished, during CNY because there's literally no boats or deliveries leaving China.
 And then after CNY when everyone's getting back to work, a lot of the time the factories have issues with staff not returning to work and it causes this massive issue goes on for months really.
 Even though the actual New Year celebration is much shorter.
 This is something to be aware of in January, February and March.
 The date of the celebrations do change every year, but it's generally around those times.

 Ex-factory is the date that the bulk will leave the factory.
 But with any of delivery dates or conversations around dates with your manufacturer, you need to be super clear about what you mean.
 So for example, the ex-factory date will be different to the shipping day in most cases because you need to factor in how long it is between the factory and the port and how long that will take by road.
 So do make sure that you really clear on exactly what's going on with any delivery dates to make sure that you don't miss any slots that you've booked for shipping, freight, etc.